 Improving the usability of an interface – something we all want.
-Step 1: make it do more or less what the user actually expects of it, is a pretty good route to an overall sound user experience.
-Yet, there’s one key mistake almost every interface I’ve looked at makes in this regard – what I call the Spurious Stimulus Response.
+Step 1: make it do more or less what the user actually expects of it.
+That’s a good start to an overall sound user experience.
+Yet, there’s one key mistake so many UIs I’ve looked at make here – what I call unfiltered spurious stimulus response.
 That is…

-responding to user input in the context of stimuli they haven’t been given the time to acknowledge.
+“Responding to user input in the context of stimuli they haven’t been given time to understand.”

-For example, consider a dialog box, suddenly appearing centre-stage in an interface, as the result of an incoming message, error condition, or some such situation.
-If the user was to click on it, or press a key, within 250 milliseconds of it appearing, then they are not reacting to its appearance – instead they were probably intending to action something else.
+For example, consider a dialog box, suddenly appearing centre-stage in the screen.
+If the user was to click on it, or press a key within 0.25 seconds of it appearing, then they are probably not reacting to its appearance – instead they were probably intending to action something else.

 In an interface without a pointing device, such as on TV, using a traditional remote control, the problem is exacerbated, since the user only need press OK to commit whatever action happens to come into focus.
 When using an infra-red remote control, this problem is compounded further, because it usually takes a fraction of a second for the receiving device to recognise the incoming IR pulses as something it needs to deal with and push that signal up through the software stack to the UI layer as a user input event.

-I have a simple suggestion to fix this issue in most cases, which draws its inspiration from the behaviour of nerve stimulation – called the refractory period.
+I have a simple suggestion to fix this issue in most cases, which draws its inspiration from the behaviour of nerve stimulation – called the UI Refractory Period.
 That is…

-to render a control inactionable, after a change in UI state, long enough for the user to assimilate said state change.
+“To render a control briefly inactionable, after a change in UI state, long enough for the user to assimilate said state change.”

-The few interfaces which loosely employ some such technique, do so usually just as a side-effect of having some animated transition when a dialog appears, for example.
+The few interfaces which loosely employ some such technique, do so usually just as a side-effect of having some animated transition when a dialog appears.
 Sometimes, a button or other control is disabled until the transition completes.
-This is actually a very good way of ‘easing the user into’ the change in UI state – but a refractory period should still be implemented, whether or not an animated transition is present – otherwise, disabling transitions in an interface could make LESS usable 🙁
+This is actually a very good way of ‘easing the user into’ the change in UI state.
+But, for consistency, a UI Refractory Period should still be implemented, whether or not an animated transition is present – otherwise, disabling transitions in an interface could make LESS usable 🙁

-The refractory period could be some function of the ‘impact’ of the state change.
-That is, the amount/importance of information provided.
-A good example of this is the Firefox Add-on confirmation dialog, which forces you to wait a few seconds, rather than letting you mash RETURN and install some random plugin.
+The UI Refractory Period could be some function of the ‘impact’ of the state change.
+That is, the amount/importance of information appearing.
+A good example of this is the Firefox Add-on confirmation dialog, which forces you to wait a few seconds, rather than letting you instantly mash RETURN and accidentally install some random plugin.